The SOS Online Library Comprises More than 300 Volumes

 Knowledge Updates

-In order to enable chemists to keep up with the latest trends in organic synthesis, Science of Synthesis has been continuously extended with fresh content since 2010.
+In order to enable chemists to keep up with the latest developments in organic synthesis, Science of Synthesis has been continuously extended with fresh content since 2010.
 Chapters of the Original Edition are updated with high quality content and new methods and new product (sub)classes are added.

 Reference Library